DataDrivenAngel/angelnet/README.md

 # angelnet
-IoT Sensor Network for my domicile
+IoT Sensor Network for my domicile.
+The server code and dashboard can be found here: https://github.com/DataDrivenAngel/angelnet_server/

 ## ESP8266 NodeMCU + Sensors